-At the age of 19, I went to the doctor and discovered I was 30 lbs overweight.
+At the age of 19, I went to the doctor and discovered I had gained thirty pounds.
 Holy cow!
 How did that happen?
 Oh yeah, lots of beer, wine coolers, and fish and chips.
 That wasn’t on the menu at home.

 I decided to join a gym and take aerobics classes.
 As a former ballet dancer and ice skater, I realized fitness might be a good part time job.
 After getting certified, I began teaching aerobics classes: high-impact, low-impact, step, aqua, kick-box fitness, senior classes, stretch classes, Pilates Mat and several hybrids in between

 Yes, I lost the 30+ pounds, but not without the ups and downs of dieting, over training, and serious self-image issues that had been imposed on me very early in life.

 I developed a horrible relationship with food and became a slave to an exercise routine just to maintain what was considered a “healthy weight”.
 Food was not something I could just simply enjoy, it was either all or nothing, either dieting or splurging.
 I did not have a moderate lifestyle.

 Workouts were only for the purpose of “looking good” and the bonus was good health.
 I did not have a menstrual cycle for years, was too skinny, and went from being completely overweight to being thin and a complete slave to my insecurities.
 As long as I was skinny I was happy.